AssetzSMECapital/technical-challenge/README.md

 ## Guidance

-Feel free to use any libraries/packages that you wish and remember the goal of this challenge is to assess your technical ability, and you should write it as if this could potentially be used in a production environment and you may choose to include automated tests.
+Feel free to use any libraries/packages that you wish and remember the goal of this challenge is to assess your technical ability.
+Please get in touch if you would like any clarification.

 ## Submitting Your Task